verdict-project/verdict/docs/docs/getting_started/quickstart.md

 </dependency>
 ```

-We will use the in-memory [H2 database](http://www.h2database.com/) for quick tests, which can be loaded using the following maven dependency:
+To use H2, add the following entry as well:
 ```pom
 <dependency>
     <groupId>com.h2database</groupId>